-- This is essentially a case of confusing a conditional probability with the reverse conditional probability: In the definition of pvalue, "the null hypothesis is true" is the condition, not the event. - The basic assumption of frequentist hypothesis testing is that the null hypothesis is either true (in which case the probability that it is true is 1) or false (in which case the probability that it is true is 0) so unless p = 0 or 1, the p-value couldn't possibly be the probability that the null hypothesis is true.
+- This is essentially a case of confusing a conditional probability with the reverse conditional probability: In the definition of p-value, "the null hypothesis is true" is the condition, not the event that you're considering the probability of. - The basic assumption of frequentist hypothesis testing is that the null hypothesis is either true (in which case the probability that it is true is 1) or false (in which case the probability that it is true is 0).
+So unless p = 0 or 1, the p-value couldn't possibly be the probability that the null hypothesis is true.